HRR16-Orenda/followThru/CONTRIBUTING.md

 ### Make a pull request

-Make a clear pull request from your fork and branch to the upstream staging branch, detailing exactly what changes you made and what feature this should add.
+Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.